mvshv010110/Darling-in-the-Franxx-Hyprland/README.md

 # ⚠️ Important Note!
 ## Please check before applying.

-This theme was tailored for **my specific hardware** (NVIDIA/Intel setup).
-Paths and monitor settings (1920x1080@100Hz) are hardcoded.
-Review the files to avoid black screens or config errors.
+This theme was tailored for **my specific hardware**.
+Paths and some settings can be different on different specs, check it to avoid blackscreen or 100 of hyprland comfig errors.

 ### 💡 My Advice:
 If you want to use my `.zshrc`, **don't copy the entire file**.
 Instead, only copy the section below:
 `--- GO AHEAD RÓB CO CHCESZ ---`
-The parts above are system-specific and might break your shell on different distributions!
+The parts above are system-specific and might break your shell on different distros!

 ## 📥 Installation